PengWu2626/PIC16B_GroupProject/README.md

 ## Risks
 The first risk is that we have over one hundred species.
 Therefore, we are not sure of the accuracy of detecting similar species; moreover, we might include too many features that cause the overfitting since there are many species.
+Also there are a lot of mix breed dogs, it will make our project harder.

 The second risk is that extracting the images that contain multiple dogs or fake dogs might require a more complex algorithm.